 Imagine spending five days surrounded by students and faculty who are passionate about journalism and student media.
 Imagine having five days to focus on preparing for the upcoming school year.
 Think how much you and your staff could accomplish while being away at a journalism retreat that you don’t have to plan or manage.

 Sound good?
-If so, register for our staff retreat, which will run concurrently with our traditional student workshops July 10-14.
+If so, register for our staff retreat, which will run concurrently with our student workshops July 8-12 and July 14-18.

 During the retreat, you’ll stay in an air-conditioned residence hall on the faculty floor near your students.
 Each day, you’ll choose lectures and small group sessions to audit.
 At lunch, you may dine with your students, dine with our faculty or dine with our visiting journalism professionals.
 Each day, you’ll have opportunities to meet with your staff, refresh your journalism skills, and learn from experienced journalism educators and professionals.
 In other words, you can customize your journalism retreat.